YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/BPLxMOD.md

 primary bitplane modulos and [BPL2MOD](BPLxMOD.md) serves as the alternate.
-Lines whose LSBs of beam counter and [DIWSTRT](DIWSTRT.md) match are designated primary, whereas lines whose LSBs don't match are designated alternate.ted alternate.
+Lines whose LSBs of beam counter and [DIWSTRT](DIWSTRT.md) match are designated primary, whereas lines whose LSBs don't match are designated alternate.